Financial services marketing is highly competitive and your customers more demanding than ever before

 - This is why it is vital that companies in the financial services industry have a detailed marketing plan in place.
 Without one, you could well be missing out on effective communications techniques – both traditional and digital.

-This could put you at a major disadvantage as customers carry out detailed research before committing to insurance plans, loans, credit cards, etc. Ultimately, this means that heavy promotion is not the way forward and your company needs to look at how it can provide impartial advice that will lead a customer through their journey while building trust in your brand.
+- This could put you at a major disadvantage as customers carry out detailed research before committing to insurance plans, loans, credit cards, etc. Ultimately, this means that heavy promotion is not the way forward and your company needs to look at how it can provide added-value that will nurture a customer through their journey.

 Creating a digital marketing plan for financial services